 Purring is a low frequency vibration produced by cats at a rate of 20-30 vibrations per second.
 This low frequency is produced by muscular contractions in the larynx and diaphragm.
 Purring has long been thought to be a healing mechanism for cats.
 Studies have shown that purring can help heal bones and injuries, reduce stress, and build muscle mass.
 Cats purr when they are content and happy, but they also purr when they are injured or in pain.

-There are many theories as to why cats purr, but the science behind it is still not fully understood.
+There are many theories, but the science behind it is still not fully understood.
 One theory suggests that purring is a form of self-healing.
 Cats have an amazing ability to heal and calm themselves.

 Another theory suggests that cats purr to communicate with other cats.
 Authors of a 2008 study found that cats who live in multi-cat homes communicate with their neighbors in loud purrs.
 These neighbors then move closer to the cat, enhancing their ability to hunt.